mystere1337/libjson/README.md

 :warning: The project is still in development and may contain memory leaks or critical bugs.
+Please report your issues in the [dedicated section](https://github.com/mystere1337/libjson/issues)

 # libjson